Scott C. Harris is a Senior Partner at Milberg Coleman Bryson Phillips Grossman LLP and has been with the firm since its inception.

-Scott’s practice focuses on fighting for individuals, homeowners, homeowners associations, and small businesses in complex litigation, including construction defect, mass tort, and product liability.
-Scott has played a key role in securing substantial verdicts and settlements in a variety of cases.
+Mr. Harris’s practice focuses on fighting for individuals, homeowners, homeowners associations, and small businesses in complex litigation, including construction defect, mass tort, and product liability.
+He has played a vital role in securing substantial verdicts and settlements in a variety of cases.
 For instance, he has received a multi-million dollar verdict in favor of homeowners for a developer’s unfair and deceptive advertising and shoddy road construction and over a million dollar verdict in favor of homeowners whose homes were built on improperly compacted soil.

-Before he attended law school, Scott taught 9th and 10th grade English at Orangeburg Preparatory School in Orangeburg, South Carolina.
-After graduating from law school, Scott joined the law firm of Lewis & Roberts PLLC where he focused his practice on complex civil and business litigation.
+Before he attended law school, Mr. Harris taught 9th and 10th grade English at Orangeburg Preparatory School in Orangeburg, South Carolina.
+After graduating from law school, he joined the law firm of Lewis & Roberts PLLC where he focused his practice on complex civil and business litigation.
 He remained at Lewis & Roberts, PLLC until he left to help start Whitfield Bryson LLP in 2011.

-Scott’s success has been recognized by numerous professional associations.
-He was named a Super Lawyer in 2010, and every year since 2012.
+Mr. Harris’s success has been recognized by numerous professional associations.
+He has been named a North Carolina Super Lawyer for several consecutive years and a Super Lawyer Rising Star for several consecutive years prior.
 In addition, he has consistently been named a member of the Legal Elite by Business North Carolina.
-Scott is also an active member of several trade organizations including American Association of Justice (AAJ), North Carolina Advocates for Justice (NCAJ), Public Justice.
+He is an active member of several trade organizations including American Association of Justice (AAJ), North Carolina Advocates for Justice (NCAJ), and Public Justice.

 - J.D., Wake Forest University School of Law, 2006